TrshPnda/trshpnda.github.io/_posts/Dawn2.md

 Being able to step back, come up with a different approach and explore it even if it may not work.

+I really enjoyed this box, I did all of buffer overflow things the OSCP threw at me but this box really helped me solidify those concepts and the exploit development process in general.
 Thanks alot for reading this!
 Cheers!